 “And I turned them down because [the character] was a cop killer.
 And I didn’t want to get near that [because] of my reputation; I have enough problems with the press as it is.
 I said no.”

-Presumably he means the part of Vice City's Tommy Vercetti, a role which ultimately went to Ray Liotta, who did one hell of a job.
+Presumably he means the part of Vice City’s Tommy Vercetti, a role which ultimately went to Ray Liotta, who did one hell of a job.
 Ah well!
 Not to worry.
-Those looking for Alec Baldwin's caramel tones in a video game need look no further than PC strategy game World in Conflict, which he narrated, channelling Jack Donaghy the whole way through (go to 3:20 if it doesn't autoplay at that point for you).
+Those looking for Alec Baldwin’s caramel tones in a video game need look no further than PC strategy game World in Conflict, which he narrated, channelling Jack Donaghy the whole way through.